 Students must take 4 electives from the following list of classes:

 - ECON V3265 Economics of Money and Banking

 - ECON W4020 Economics of Uncertainty and Information

 - ECON W4412 Advanced Econometrics

 - ECON W4413 Econometrics of Time Series and Forecasting

 - ECON W4505 International Monetary Theory and Policy

 - ECON G4526 Transition Reforms, Globalization and Financial Crisis

 - ECON W4700 Financial Crises

-- ECON W4850 Cognitive Mechanisms and Economic Behavior
+- ECON W4850 Cognitive Mechanism and Economic Behavior

 - BIOT W4180 Entrepreneurship in Biotechnology